 “I booked a group of 5 on the full day Signature Tour and it was the absolute highlight of our weekend!
 Our driver Sara was a legend.
 She knew so much about the local area, vineyards, valleys, breweries & distilleries.
 If you are a culinary tourist and like a drop or two then invest in the full day tour.
 You won’t be disappointed!”
 Andrew from Sydney, via TripAdvisor.

-TOUR INCLUSIONS: Tea/coffee and pastries on arrival / visit a winery, cidery, brewery and distillery / Full tour and tastings with on-site staff / approx 4-6+ tastings at each location / meet the makers / industry-led tour guide / travel in air-conditioned van / bottle purchases available on the day.
+TOUR INCLUSIONS: Tea/coffee on arrival / visit a winery, cidery, brewery and distillery / Full tour and tastings with on-site staff / approx 4-6+ tastings at each location / meet the makers / industry-led tour guide / travel in air-conditioned van / bottle purchases available on the day.
 All tastings included. *Lunch to be purchased on the day approx $20-$25.

 1. Home Hill Winery – We’ll drive down to the spectacular Huon Valley taking in the sights before arriving at the small village of Ranelagh and set amongst an immaculate vineyard with stunning mountain views, Home Hill offers the perfect representation of Tasmanian cool climate wines.
 Famous for its pinot noir and chardonnay varieties, Home Hill has been producing award winning wines for more than 20 years.
 We will sample half a dozen wines and have a rare opportunity to walk through their vineyard.